kolkhis/tech-notes/linux/sysadmin_command_cheatsheet.md

-ping hostname_or_IP  # Test connectivity to another host nslookup hostname  # Query DNS for a host traceroute hostname  # Trace the route packets take to reach a host netstat -tuln  # Show open ports and connections ss -tuln       # Similar to netstat; show listening sockets and ports iptables -L    # View firewall rules firewalld-cmd --list-all  # View firewalld rules (CentOS/RedHat) curl url       # Transfer data from or to a server
+ping hostname_or_IP  # Test connectivity to another host nslookup hostname  # Query DNS for a host traceroute hostname  # Trace the route packets take to reach a host ss -tuln       # Show open ports and sockets
+netstat -tuln  # Older version of ss.
+Shows open ports and connections iptables -L    # View firewall rules firewalld-cmd --list-all  # View firewalld rules (CentOS/RedHat) curl url       # Transfer data from or to a server